tgpatel025/made-in-india/README.md

   - Overview
   - Prerequisites
   - Setting Up Your Machine
+  - Activating Virtual Environment
+  - Installing python packages
   - Installing Requirements
   - Starting Project
   - Screenshots
   - TO-DO

 ### Overview
-As we all know the situation between India and China we also know that majority of online stores keep Chinese products.As our hectic daily schedule we don't have time to check the origin every product.
-So to overcome that problem here is a solution to it.
-We provide the scraped data from flipkart that has an origin of India.
+As we all know the current conflict between India and China also the majority of online stores keep enormous quantity of chinese product.
+As an Indian we should avoid buying chinese product.While everyone occupied in their daily hectic schedule no one has time to check the origin of country for each product so here we are to offer a unique  solution to that, our website scrapes the real-time data from Flipkart and displays only the products that have originated from India.

 ### Prerequisites
 1. Angular(FrontEnd)
 2. Python(BackEnd)
-3. WebScrapping/Crawling
+3. Selenium(WebScrapping/Crawling)
 4. Elastic Search
 5. MySQL